mike-fabian/ibus-typing-booster/content/docs/user/index.md

 {{< video label="Simulating ibus-m17n (hi-itrans)" mp4="/videos/user-docs/simulating-ibus-m17n-hi-itrans.mp4" >}}

-The video shows how to use the simple additional engines of ibus-typing-booster which mimic the behaviour of ibus-m17n.
+The video demonstrates how to use the simple additional engines of ibus-typing-booster to mimic the behavior of ibus-m17n.

-⚠️ **Sidenote**: The video shows underlining in the preedit even though the option to underline the preedit is off both in ibus-m17n and ibus-typing booster.
-The preedit is underlined because this is in a Gnome Wayland session and Wayland currently **always** underlines the preedit.
-For comparing the behaviour of ibus-m17n with the Typing Booster engines emulating ibus-m17n, it is helpful to switch on the underlining though because with the underlining on one can see that both commit at the exact same moments.
+⚠️ **Nnote**: The video shows underlining in the preedit text, even though the option to underline the preedit is off both in ibus-m17n and ibus-typing booster.
+This underlining occurs because the video was recorded in a GNOME Wayland session, where Wayland always underlines the preedit text.
+To compare the behavior of ibus-m17n with the Typing Booster engines emulating it, enabling underlining is helpful, as it makes it easier to see that both commit text at the exact same moments.

-ibus-typing-booster can be used to emulate exactly the ibus-m17n engines by setting its options in a way to restrict the behaviour to the simple behaviour of ibus-m17n by switching off all its fancy extra features.
+ibus-typing-booster can fully emulate the behavior of ibus-m17n by configuring its settings to disable all advanced features, restricting it to the simpler behavior of ibus-m17n.

-The advantage of simulating ibus-m17n using ibus-typing-booster is that there are probably fewer bugs because ibus-typing-booster is more actively maintained.
+Using ibus-typing-booster to simulate ibus-m17n has advantages, including more active maintenance and likely fewer bugs.

-To simulate ibus-m17n with ibus-typing-booster, one could use the following setup options:
+To emulate ibus-m17n with ibus-typing-booster, one could use the following setup options:

 * Dictionaries and input methods tab: